Dostinex Side Effects

 For the Consumer

 Applies to cabergoline: oral tablet

-Along with its needed effects, cabergoline (the active ingredient contained in Dostinex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by cabergoline (the active ingredient contained in Dostinex).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking cabergoline:Less common
+You should check with your doctor immediately if any of these side effects occur when taking cabergoline:Less common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet